 What is an LPN?

-Licensed Practical Nurses have a number of tasks that they accomplish in the Port Royal SC health facilities where they practice.
-As their titles indicate, they are required to be licensed in all states, including South Carolina.
-Even though they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves typically work under the guidance of either an RN or a doctor.
-The health care facilities where they work are numerous and diverse, such as hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can encounter patients seeking medical attention is their domain.
-Each state not only controls their licensing, but also what duties an LPN can and can’t perform.
-So depending on the state, their day-to-day work activities might include:
+Licensed Practical Nurses have many different functions that they accomplish in the Pageland SC medical facilities where they work.
+As their titles imply, they are mandated to be licensed in all states, including South Carolina.
+Although they may be responsible for overseeing Certified Nursing Assistants (CNA), they themselves typically work under the direction of either an RN or a doctor.
+The healthcare facilities where they work are numerous and varied, such as hospitals, medical clinics, schools, and long-term care facilities.
+Anyplace that you can find patients requiring medical care is their domain.
+Each state not only oversees their licensing, but also what duties an LPN can and can’t perform.
+So based on the state, their routine work functions can include:

 - Starting IV drips

 - Observing patients

 - Helping doctors or Registered nurses with procedures

 Along with their job responsibilities being mandated by each state, the health facilities or other Pageland SC healthcare providers where LPNs work can additionally limit their job duties within those parameters.
 In addition, they can practice in various specialties of nursing, for instance long-term care, critical care, oncology and cardiology.

 LVN and LPN Courses